AMReX-Astro/Castro/docs_new/source/CastroRotation.rst

 Introduction
 ============

-Currently,  supports contant, solid-body rotation about a fixed (in space and time) axis in 2D and 3D by transforming the evolution equations to the rotating frame of reference.
+Currently, Castro supports contant, solid-body rotation about a fixed (in space and time) axis in 2D and 3D by transforming the evolution equations to the rotating frame of reference.